 • You have a better chance of meeting people with similar beliefs.
 The websites either match you with people based on your preferences or provide tools that enable you to do the searching yourself.
 The Catholic sites have the added advantage of emphasizing a person’s faith.
 This enables people to discuss their beliefs up front, in the first few interactions, instead of after several conversations or dates.
 As shared values are essential for successful relationships and marriage, it is helpful to discuss them as you get to know someone and before you move forward in a relationship.

 • The sites make it easier to meet people in-person, the best way to evaluate the potential for a relationship.
 They help you draw from a large pool of individuals to find those who might be of interest to you.
-After a few interactions on line, the sites often suggest a short meeting in a public place, like a coffee shop, to see if you want to continue getting to know the other person.
+After a few interactions online, the sites often suggest a short meeting in a public place, like a coffee shop, to see if you want to continue getting to know the other person.
 (Three or four online interactions seem to be ideal as by then you know if you are interested and you have found out most of what you can without meeting in person.)
 Many of the sites even sponsor events for users to facilitate these face-to-face meetings.
-Match.com, for example, has just launched a new initiative called “The Stir” where they sponsor events for users to meet each other.
+Match.com, for example, has an initiative called “The Stir” where they sponsor events for users to meet each other.

 • Each site takes several precautions to ensure the safety of its users.
 All of the companies said they screen profiles before posting them and continually check them for any violations of the company’s decency standards.
 Users are able to report any inappropriate material on profiles.
 The sites also recommend that you delay sharing your phone number and email address until after a few in-person meetings.
 You still must be cautious and responsible for your own safety, but there are several mechanisms in place to help protect users.